by Jessica Porter, Office of Educational Technology (eTech)

 - Select a course entry point from the drop-down menu (Announcements and Course Homepage are the best options).

 Welcome students to your course with a custom banner image.
 Banners can appear on either the announcements feed or homepage, depending on your preferred entry point, and they are a great opportunity to highlight the course theme.
-The banner below was created with Adobe Spark, but Powerpoint is also a popular tool.
+The banner below was created with Adobe Express, but Powerpoint is also a popular tool.